 Due to the inherent difficulties in establishing supplemental services in LEAs whose formula-based allocations are small, the Department has established \$15,000 as the minimum amount that it will approve for an LEA MEP allocation.
 LEAs falling below this threshold amount can request their allocations if they can substantiate, through needs assessment process findings, a need for a locally run MEP.
 Otherwise, LEAs generating under \$15,000 in a given year will have their allocations transferred to a separate consortium account that is managed by a fiscal agent receiving the funds through the State Board of Education in July - the notion being that the small migratory populations that are located in these LEAs can receive needed supplemental MEP services through an "on demand" level of service without the LEAs having to manage individual MEP allocations.
-The needs that are identified throughout the fiscal year in these LEAs will be evaluated and supported by the consortium.
+The needs that are identified by local school districts throughout the fiscal year in these LEAs will be evaluated and supported by the consortium.
 Additionally, LEAs with no migratory students may request consortium support if eligible participants are identified during the school year.

-For FY20, Abraham Baldwin Agricultural College (ABAC) will continue to serve as the MEP consortium fiscal agent and follows the similar requirements as school districts/LEAs.
-For questions, please contact Mrs. Edith Oriciaga, GaDOE MEP Consortium Coordinator at (229) 391-4889 or Mrs. Margarita Muñoz, GaDOE MEP consortium liaison at (912) 842-5400.
+For FY21, Abraham Baldwin Agricultural College (ABAC) will continue to serve as the MEP consortium fiscal agent and follows the similar requirements as school districts/LEAs.
+For questions, please contact Mrs. Olga Contreras-Perez, GaDOE MEP Consortium Coordinator at (229) 391-4889 or Mrs. Margarita Muñoz, GaDOE MEP consortium liaison at (912) 842-5400 or 404-272-8762.